chubin/wttr.in/README.md

 ```
 Keep in mind, that when using in `tmux.conf`, you have to escape `%` with `%`, i.e. write there `%%` instead of `%`.

-In progams, that are querying the service automatically (such as tmux),it is better to use some reasonable update interval.
+In programs, that are querying the service automatically (such as tmux), it is better to use some reasonable update interval.
 In tmux, you can configure it with `status-interval`.

 If several, `:` separated locations, are specified in the query, specify update period
 as an additional query parameter `period=`: